UncertainLab/Enlsip.jl/docs/src/tutorial.md

 * `nb_parameters` : number of variables
 * `nb_residuals` : number of residuals

-The following keywords arguments are optionnal and deal with constraints and jacobian matrices computations.
-If the jacobian matrices functions are not provided, they are computed numerically by forward differences within `Enlsip`.
+The following keywords arguments are optional and deal with constraints and Jacobian matrices.
+If the Jacobian matrices functions are not provided, they are computed numerically by forward differences within the `Enlsip` solver.

  Argument             | Details
 :---------------------|:----------------------------------------------
- `starting_point`     | initial solution (can be an infeasbile point) `jacobian_residuals` | function computing the jacobian matrix of the residuals `eq_constraints`     | function computing the equality constraints `jacobian_eqcons`    | function computing the jacobian matrix of the equality constraints `nb_eqcons`          | number of equality constraints `ineq_constraints`   | function computing the inequality constraints `jacobian_ineqcons`  | function computing the jacobian matrix of the inequality constraints `nb_ineqcons`        | number of inequality constraints `x_low`              | vector of lower bounds
+ `starting_point`     | initial solution (can be an infeasbile point) `jacobian_residuals` | function computing the Jacobian matrix of the residuals `eq_constraints`     | function computing the equality constraints `jacobian_eqcons`    | function computing the Jacobian matrix of the equality constraints `nb_eqcons`          | number of equality constraints `ineq_constraints`   | function computing the inequality constraints `jacobian_ineqcons`  | function computing the Jacobian matrix of the inequality constraints `nb_ineqcons`        | number of inequality constraints `x_low`              | vector of lower bounds
  `x_upp`              | vector of upper bounds